Chillee/MovieRankings/musicals.md

 - I really liked the plot, which is a rare compliment for me to give.
 Up until the end, I really wasn't sure how things were going to turn out?
 Maybe in this rendition, Orpheus actually escapes?
 Nope!
 The moment where Orpheus looked back really caught me off guard.
 The musical quickly shuts that down with the message that it's a timeless tale that we want to see again and again, even if we know how it ends.
 Hermes gave a fantastic performance of the Road to Hell (Reprise).
 Really emotional moment.
 - The tall fate with the tamboruine was a great cast.
 She looked exactly like how I'd expect a fate to look.
 - I liked the plot point that Hades is moved by Orpheus' song, but he has trouble deciding how to proceed.
 It appears that this part deviates from the original myth where Persephone decides they can go.
+- We had front row seats, but it's clear that a few rows back would have been much better.
+We were getting seriously fogged up and subsequently blinded by the lights.
+In "Wait for Me", we were looking up at the lamps so we somewhat missed out on the choreography.
+This show would have been better to see on the mezz.

 ### 1. Book of Mormon
 - Watched with Jenny on Broadway, 06/17 (my first live musical!)